DannyAvilaL/tractor-hood/README.md

 - **ArduinoMega2560_TwoServo** if you will use both servomotors

 ## Schematic
-In the following picture, it's visible how the connections were made.
+In the following pictures, it's visible how the connections were made.

 Using 2 servomotors: